ironcore-dev/ebpf-nat64/docs/usage_and_test.md

 sudo ./build/src/ebpf_nat64 --addr-port-pool 5.5.5.5:10000-30000 --north-interface internet-iface --south-interface intranet-iface --log-level [error/warning/info/debug]
 ```

-Press `Ctrl-C` to terminate the program.

-## Running the program with container image
-A docker file is provided to build the program and run it in a container.
-You can build the container image or use the pre-build package.
-To run the container image, you first need to prepare a configuration file for the program.
-The configuration file is a text file with the following format:
+Alternatively, you can start the program without parameters, but instead, a configuration file can be provided using the `/etc/nat64_config.conf` path.
+This configuration file is a text file with the following format:
 ```
 addr_port_pool 5.5.5.5:10000-30000
 north_interface internet-iface